 “We are excited to be involved with such an inspiring, symbolic event, which reminds everyone that they can make a difference to help protect our planet, and would encourage people in the Borders to take part.”

 Dr Mairi Davies, Climate Change Manager at Historic Environment Scotland

 “Initiatives like Earth Hour are all about collective effort, people coming together to raise awareness of climate change.
 I’d therefore like to thank all at Scottish Borders Council for supporting this year’s light switch off at three Borders Abbeys – Melrose, Jedburgh and Kelso.”

 We are responsible for the lights at each of the abbeys, while HES maintain the three buildings.

 We have a series of projects which aim to help the environment, including:

-- Electric vehicles – the Council has installed an expanding network of rapid charging points across the region to encourage more people to use the eco-friendly mode of transport, while it received £87,000 funding from Transport Scotland last year to purchase six electric vehicles for use by SBC and Live Borders staff.
+- Electric vehicles – we have installed an expanding network of rapid charging points across the region to encourage more people to use the eco-friendly mode of transport, while it received £87k funding from Transport Scotland last year to purchase six electric vehicles for use by ourselves and Live Borders staff.